 - The SSP passwords must contain a number (0-9), at least one special character, a lower-case alphabet letter, and at least one upper-case alphabet letter.
 The site would not accept and flag an error in any new password creation not following the above criteria.

 - Care should be taken while entering the SSP password containing both upper-case and lower-case letters to log in to the Liteblue portal as they are case-sensitive.

 - Remember that SSP passwords are different from ACE passwords, and both serve widely different purposes.

 - To set up the new SSP password, one cannot use the USPS PIN or Personal Identification number.

 Steps to Logging into the USPS Liteblue Online Portal

-Employees armed with their USPS Employee ID number and new USPS Self Service Profile password can log into the Liteblue portal through the URL www.liteblue.usps.gov.
+Employees can access the Liteblue portal at www.liteblue.usps.gov with their USPS Employee ID number and new USPS Self Service Profile password.
 The Liteblue USPS website’s homepage would show two clear screen boxes marked “Employee ID” and “USPS Password.”
-Once the fields are filled with the relevant details, the employee can access all their profile and work-related information.
+Once the fields are filled out with the right information, the employee can see everything about their profile and work.

 How to Reset Liteblue USPS Password?

-The home page of the Liteblue portal containing the two clear screen boxes with “Employee ID and “USPS Password” also contains additional instructions.
+The home page of the Liteblue portal, which contains the two clear screen boxes with “Employee ID” and “USPS Password,” also contains additional instructions.
 Right below the “Log In” button next to the USPS password box, a simple clickable instruction is labeled “Forgot Password.”
-Clicking on the option will instruct the employee to verify their employee credentials and guide them through a set of steps to create and receive a new USPS Password.
+Clicking on the option will instruct the employee to verify their employee credentials and guide them through a set of steps to create and receive a new USPS password.